-Concerning homelessness, people noted that Pasadena offered better services than other cities, but expressed a desire for more services.
+Concerning homelessness, people noted that Pasadena offered better services than other cities in the region, but expressed a desire for more services.
 One specific desire was for a year-round shelter.
-People also expressed the following concerns: the need of some homeless people to receive proper healthcare, the need to create a feeling of safety among Pasadenans and that homelessness seems to be growing.
+People also expressed the need for some homeless people to receive proper healthcare, the need to create a feeling of safety among Pasadenans and that homelessness seems to be growing.

-Homelessness is a multi-faceted issue.
-The Land Use Element will have some limited ties to this issue.
+Homelessness is a multi-faceted issue to which the Land Use Element will have some limited ties.
 However, the Housing Element, which is currently being updated, covers this topic in more depth.